oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 kubernetes-dashboard-58d96f69b8-tlhgx   1/1     Running   0          43m
 ```

 ### Accessing the kubernetes dashboard

-First we're going to need create a user to access the dashbaord.
+First we're going to need create a user to access the dashboard.
 This involves creating the user, then giving it the kubernetes-dashbaord role that helm created for us when it installed the dashbaord chart.

 - Go to the helidon-kubernetes project folder, then the base-kubernetes directory
   -  `cd  helidon-kubernetes/base-kubernetes`